-This Official Statement, including the cover pages and the Appendices hereto, provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$347,310,000 of its Federal Highway Grant Anticipation Notes (Accelerated Bridge Program), 2014 Series A (the "2014 Notes").
-The 2014 Notes will be issued under the Trust Agreement dated as of December 1, 2010 between the Commonwealth and U.S. Bank National Association, as successor trustee (the "Trustee"), as supplemented by the Third Supplemental Trust Agreement dated as of December 1, 2014 (as supplemented and amended from time to time, the "Trust Agreement").
-Previously, the Commonwealth issued its \$100,000,000 Federal Highway Grant Anticipation Notes (Accelerated Bridge Program), 2010 Series A (Federally Taxable - Build America Bonds - Direct Pay to Issuer) (the "2010A Notes"), its \$252,545,000 Federal Highway Grant Anticipation Notes (Accelerated Bridge Program) 2013 Series A (the "2013A Notes," and collectively with the 2010A Notes, the 2014 Notes and other notes issued from time to time pursuant to the Trust Agreement, the "Trust Agreement Notes") pursuant to the Trust Agreement.
+This Official Statement, including the cover pages and the Appendices hereto, provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$53,500,000 of its Federal Highway Grant Anticipation Notes (Accelerated Bridge Program), 2019 Series A (the "2019 Notes").
+The 2019 Notes will be issued under the Trust Agreement dated as of December 1, 2010 between the Commonwealth and U.S. Bank National Association, as successor trustee (the "Trustee"), as supplemented by the Sixth Supplemental Trust Agreement dated as of November 1, 2019 (as supplemented and amended from time to time, the "Trust Agreement").
+The Commonwealth has previously issued five series of Federal Highway Grant Anticipation Notes under the Trust Agreement, which are currently outstanding in the aggregate principal amount of \$684.7 million (the "Existing Trust Agreement Notes").
+The 2019 Notes, the Existing Trust Agreement Notes and other notes issued from time to time pursuant to the Trust Agreement are referred to herein collectively as the "Trust Agreement Notes".